KenOginga/Good_README_Generator/README.md

   # Description
   When creating an open source project on GitHub, it’s important to have a high-quality README for the application.
 This project command line application automatically generates a professional readme file for the repository based on the user's answers.
 When the application runs, it presents a series of questions in the terminal whose answers fill the sections in the readme.

   # Demonstration

-  # Output Readme

   # Table of Contents